-QUÉBEC CITY, QUÉBEC--(Marketwired - Sept.
-8, 2016) - Housing starts in the Québec census metropolitan area (CMA) were trending at 4,741 units in August, compared to 4,998 in July, according to Canada Mortgage and Housing Corporation (CMHC).
+QUEBEC CITY, QUEBEC--(Marketwired - Nov.
+8, 2016) - Housing starts in the Québec census metropolitan area (CMA) were trending at 5,836 units October, compared to 5,743 in September, according to Canada Mortgage and Housing Corporation (CMHC).
 The trend is a six-month moving average of the monthly seasonally adjusted annual rates (SAAR) of housing starts.

-"In August, the trend in the Québec area remained relatively high as a result of the recent start of construction on several conventional rental housing projects.
-It appears that this market segment has remained appealing to many developers and investors, given the large inventory of new and existing condominium units for sale.
-However, it is estimated that the conventional rental housing market is facing a risk of overbuilding, therefore this will have to be monitored closely in the coming months," said Élisabeth Koulouris, CMHC's Principal, Market Analysis, for the Québec CMA.
+"In October, the housing starts trend remained at a relatively high level (5,836 units in October compared to 5,743 units in September).
+This level of activity was attributable to the recent start of construction on several conventional rental housing projects.
+The significant inventories of condominiums for sale and the search for new opportunities are among the factors motivating developers who want to build such projects.
+However, it is estimated that the conventional rental housing market is facing a risk of overbuilding; the situation will therefore have to be monitored closely in the coming months," said Élisabeth Koulouris, CMHC's Principal, Market Analysis, for the Québec CMA.

 CMHC uses the trend measure as a complement to the monthly SAAR of housing starts to account for considerable swings in monthly estimates and obtain a more complete picture of the state of the housing market.
 In some situations, analyzing only SAAR data can be misleading in some markets, as they are largely driven by the multiples segment of the markets, which can be quite variable from one month to the next.

 The stand-alone monthly SAAR was 5,231 units in October, down from 8,668 in September.
 The significant change in the annual rate was due to the multiples segment, which often shows notable variations from one month to the next.

 Preliminary housing starts data is also available in English and French at the following link: Preliminary Housing Starts Tables.